ingonyama-zk/icicle/docs/docs/icicle/install_and_use.md

   **Rust**
      - When building the icicle crates, icicle frontend libs are built from source, in addition to the rust bindings.
 They are installed to `target/<buildtype>/deps/icile` and cargo will link correctly.
 Note that you still need to install CUDA backend if you have a CUDA GPU.
      - Simply use `cargo build` or `cargo run` and it should link to icicle libs.

   **Go** - TODO

-:::warning when deploying an application (either C++, Rust or Go), you must make sure to either deploy the icicle libs (in Rust it's in `target/<buildtype>/deps/icile` or the preinstalled ones) along the application binaries (as tar, docker image, package manager installer or else) or make sure to install icicle (and the backend) on the target machine.
+:::warning when deploying an application (either C++, Rust or Go), you must make sure to either deploy the icicle libs (that you download or build from source) along the application binaries (as tar, docker image, package manager installer or else) or make sure to install icicle (and the backend) on the target machine.
 Otherwise the target machine will have linkage issues.
 :::

 ## Backend Loading